troianoandres/web-course/css/README.md

 5. Add classes with a meaningful name for each of the previously mentioned elements.
 6. Create another html file called `grid.html` and reach something similar to [this](https://codepen.io/morganfeeney/full/qtkKy).
 7. Using Media Queries make the previous two html files responsive.
+8. Create a last html file called `ecommerce.html` and design a static ecommerce page with some filters and products.